devnationworld/resources/README.md

 [30 days to form a new habit of coding – are you in?](https://www.geeksforgeeks.org/30-days-to-form-a-new-habit-of-coding-are-you-in) GeeksforGeeks has launched 30 Days of Code, a free course where you can attempt one coding question every day for 30 days and can master your Data structure and Algorithm skills.
 [GEEKSFORGEEKS]

 ## Lists
+[Useful VS code extensions for front-end developers.](https://www.smashingmagazine.com/2021/05/useful-vs-code-extensions-web-developers/) Meet useful Visual Studio Code extensions for web developers: little helpers to minimize slow-downs and frustrations, and boost developer’s workflow along the way.
+[SMASHING.MAGAZINE]

+[Free cloud database services.](https://bejamas.io/blog/free-cloud-database-services/) A list of free cloud database services that you could use for your business.
+[BEJAMAS]

+[6 exceptional GitHub repos for all developers — part 2](https://medium.com/coders-mojo/6-exceptional-github-repos-for-all-developers-part-2-3eec9a68c31c).
+What repos would you recommend?
+[MEDIUM]

+[A simplified glossary for machine learning and deep learning.](https://drive.google.com/file/d/1Sx0KvPnxVGnOFhGbnzVvonoYKZOVwA9e/view) Ajit Jaokar couldn't find a concise machine learning glossary for getting started in AI, so he created his own as a mechanism to teach AI (machine learning and deep learning).[AJITJAOKAR]

 [Top 20+ bootstrap dashboard templates to use absolutely free.](https://flatlogic.com/blog/top-20-bootstrap-dashboard-templates-to-use-absolutely-free/) Flatlogic have gathered a list of the most attractive admin dashboards for you to choose from.
 Build your website effortlessly and in record time with free Bootstrap admin templates.
 [FLATLOGIC]

 [Some libraries you can use with Vanilla JS.](https://dev.to/commentme/some-vanilla-js-libraries-you-must-try-17a3) Here are some examples of their libraries that make Vanilla JS somewhat impeccable.
 [DEVTO]